tugrul512bit/FastSimpleNeuralNetworkTrainer/README.md

 # FastSimpleNeuralNetworkTrainer

-This GPGPU library uses multiple GPUs to train small-scale neural-networks, fast and in a simple way.
+This GPGPU library uses multiple GPUs to train small-scale neural-networks with variable number of fully connected layers, fast and in a simple way.

 ## Dependencies